viboes/std-make/doc/proposal/any_optional/fundamental_ts_improvements.md

 # Acknowledgements

-Thanks to Jeffrey Yasskin to encourage me to report these a possible issues of the TS, Agustin Bergé for his suggestions about `none` and `in_place`.
+Thanks to Jeffrey Yasskin to encourage me to report these as possible issues of the TS, Agustin Bergé for his suggestions about `none` and `in_place`.

 # References